tomas-fryza/arduino-slotcar/firmware/README_linux.md

 1. Start Visual Studio Code and open folder with local `arduino-slotcar` repository.

-2. Change path to `arduino-slotcar/firmware`
+2. Change path to `arduino-slotcar/firmware`:

    ```bash
    cd firmware
    ```

-3. Compile template
+3. Compile template:

    ```bash
    make all
    ```

-   Connect slot car to USB, compile and download firmware to AVR
+   Connect slot car to USB, compile and download firmware to AVR:

    ```bash
    make build_and_flash